TACC/WMA-Tapis-Templates/applications/matlab-express/README.md

 * Set install location to /opt/MATLAB
 * After install is done, in the install folder in /opt, delete licenses folder.
 * Launch the app using command with this argument -c 10280@matlab.shared.utexas.edu, which is license for unix group in TACC.

+### How to install add-ons
+* See details in internal wiki for WMA Apps